Kataglyphis/MachineLearningAlgorithms/README.md

 ### Built With

-For a detailed list of all required packages have a look into [environment.yaml](environment.yaml).
+For a detailed list of all required packages have a look into the respective environment.yaml.
+Each project uses its own environment in its own sub directory. <br/>
-In the following a incomplete list (with its purpose):
+In the following an list (with its purpose):

 * [Python](https://www.python.org/)
 * [Jupyter Notebook](https://jupyter.org/)